prometheus2D/Wally/Wally.Core/Default/Templates/ArchitectureTemplate.md

 Table of responsibilities.
 Who owns what state?
 Who mutates?
 Who reads?

 ### Data Flow
 How data moves through the system.
-Use inline notation `A → B → C` or Mermaid diagrams for complex flows.
+Use inline notation `A → B → C` or Mermaid for complex flows.

 ### Protocol/Interface
 Tables for message types, method signatures, or API contracts.
 Include IDs where applicable.